timofeysie/acknowledge/notes/Core Java.md

 ###Variables###
 - Instance Variables (Non-Static Fields)
 - Class Variables (Static Fields) static modifier; one copy regardless of how many times the class has been instantiated.
-- Local Variables declared in braces of a method. only visible to the methods in which they are declared;
+- Local Variables (automatic variables) declared in braces of a method. only visible to the methods in which they are declared;
 - A type's fields, methods, and nested types are collectively called its members.
 - A variable declared within the opening and closing parenthesis of a method is called a parameter.
 - Parameters refers to the list of variables in a method declaration.
 - Arguments are the actual values that are passed in when the method is invoked.
 - Parameters classified as "variables" not "fields". other parameter-accepting constructs as well (constructors and exception handlers)
+- instance members are variables, constants and methods that belong to an instance of a class.

 **compile-time constant** a primitive type or a string is defined as a constant and the value is known at compile time, the compiler replaces the constant name everywhere in the code with its value.
 - The args variable is the parameter to a main method. parameters are always classified as "variables" not "fields".